fluentverification/CaseStudies_StochasticModelChecking/README.md

 ### `./crn/KuwaharaEnzyme` subfolder

-Contains PRISM and IVy files, as well as a Python script relevant to, the reaction of the Kuwahara Enzyme.
-TODO: what is the Kuwahara Enzyme?
-Josh doesn't know because he doesn't work mainly on this project.
-Ask Landon, Bryant, or Lukas, or if all else fails, Chris Meyers.
+Contains PRISM and IVy files for the reaction of the Kuwahara Enzyme.

 ## `./prism` folder